zenmetsu/docker_factorio_server/README.md

 To fix the incorrect port, start the Docker service with the `--userland-proxy=false` switch.
 Docker will route traffic with iptables rules instead of a proxy.
 Add the switch to the `DOCKER_OPTS` environment variable or `ExecStart` in the Docker systemd service definition.
 The specifics vary by operating system.

+**When I run a server on a port besides 34197 nobody can connect from the server browser**

+The `PORT` environment variable starts the server on the a different port, .e.g. `-e "PORT=34198"`.
+This changes the source port on the packets used for port detection. `-p 34198:34197` works fine for private servers, but the server browser detects the wrong port.

 # Credits